Case Study: Introduction to Procurement eLearning

 I developed an interactive eLearning module for the International Baccalaureate (IB), a global educational foundation serving students worldwide.
 The Singapore team needed an "Introduction to Procurement" module to support their updated procurement framework launch for both specialists and non-procurement staff.

-As the designer responsible for visual communication and learner experience, I built the module in Articulate Storyline and developed the visual concept to ensure an engaging, inclusive, and accessible experience.
+As the learning designer, I focused on the visual communication and overall learner experience, creating the module in Articulate Storyline and developing a visual concept that was engaging, inclusive, and accessible.

 Learning Objectives